-Oil spill modelling using full oil fate models such as RPS' SIMAP model provides output for two types of water column concentration data: (1) dissolved hydrocarbons and (2) total hydrocarbons and related compounds in petroleum oils (abbreviated as THC) in entrained oil droplets.
+Oil spill modelling using full oil fate models such as RPS/TetraTech's SIMAP model provides output for two types of water column concentration data: (1) dissolved oil compounds and (2) total hydrocarbons and related compounds in petroleum oils (abbreviated as THC) in entrained oil droplets.
 The purpose of this technical note is to identify appropriate thresholds for use in oil spill risk assessments.
 The focus is on developing a THC threshold appropriate for modelled entrained oil droplets.

 As described in detail herein, toxicity is related to the bioavailability of hydrocarbons and related compounds in petroleum oils (described as "hydrocarbons" herein for brevity).
 Soluble and semi-soluble components of oil dissolve and therefore become bioavailable (i.e., able to be taken up by aquatic organisms).
-In relatively fresh oil, some of the hydrocarbons in entrained oil droplets are soluble/semi-soluble that may later dissolve and become bioavailable.
+In relatively fresh oil, some of the hydrocarbons in entrained oil droplets are soluble/semi-soluble compounds that may later dissolve and become bioavailable.
 However, as oil weathers, these potentially toxic components diminish to the point where the THC in entrained droplets is effectively non-toxic.
 Therefore, the focus of a risk assessment is typically on the dissolved hydrocarbon exposure.

 Measurement of the concentration of oil in water, whether in the field or in laboratory studies, is complicated and not all constituents can be identified and measured individually.
 Mass recoveries (using the presently recommended methods) for gasoline, kerosene, and gas oil are typically >95%, whereas the mass recoveries for heavier substances in crude oils and heavier refined products are often <30%.
-Because only some of the compounds in oil are measurable individually, and the desire to be inclusive of effects from hydrocarbons in oil droplets as well as the dissolved phase, aquatic toxicologists have attempted to use THC as a metric for evaluating toxicity of oil exposures.
+As only some of the compounds in oil are measurable individually, and because of the desire to be inclusive of effects from hydrocarbons in oil droplets as well as the dissolved phase, aquatic toxicologists have attempted to use THC as a metric for evaluating toxicity of oil exposures.
 However, given the variable composition of oil as it weathers, development of effects levels or thresholds based on total hydrocarbons (THC) is problematic.
-The review series (Loughery et al. 2023; Stubblefield et al. 2023; Alloy et al. 2023; Parkerton et al. 2023a,b; Dettman et al. 2023; Bejarano et al. 2023; Lee et al. 2023; French-McCay et al. 2023) provides guidance for aquatic toxicity studies of petroleum oils and their application to risk assessments and modelling-based analyses.
+The review series (Loughery et al. 2023; Stubblefield et al. 2023; Alloy et al. 2023; Parkerton et al. 2023a,b; Dettman et al. 2023; Bejarano et al. 2023; Lee et al. 2023; French-McCay et al. 2023) discusses these complications and provides guidance for aquatic toxicity studies of petroleum oils and their application to risk assessments and modelling-based analyses.

-For the dissolved hydrocarbons, thresholds based on acute lethality (LC50s, i.e., lethal concentrations for 50% of test organisms) generally range from about 10 ppb ($\mu g/L$) for sensitive early life history stages of aquatic species to 300 ppb, or more for less sensitive species and older life stages.
-For sub-lethal effects, a threshold (PNEC) of 1 ppb is conservatively protective of aquatic biota where exposure durations are sufficiently long for such effects to occur.
+For the compounds dissolved from oil to which aquatic biota are primarily exposed (i.e., polycyclic aromatic compounds), thresholds based on acute lethality (LC50s, i.e., lethal concentrations for 50% of test organisms) generally range from about 10 ppb (μ g/L) for sensitive early life history stages of aquatic species to 300 ppb, or more for less sensitive species and older life stages.
+For sub-lethal effects, a threshold of 1 ppb is conservatively protective of aquatic biota where exposure durations are sufficiently long for such effects to occur.
 For oil spills in open water, the acute threshold of 10 ppb would be appropriate, given short-term exposures that occur in the open ocean environment.

-If THC in entrained oil droplets is to be evaluated as a risk or to define the Environment that May Be Affected (EMBA), 1 ppm (1 mg/L; 1,000 ppb) would be a sufficiently conservative threshold for oil droplets of all oil types and all weathering states, with 3 ppm (3 mg/L; 3,000 ppb) an appropriate threshold for crude oils.
+If THC in oil droplets entrained in the water column is to be evaluated as a risk or to define the Environment that May Be Affected (EMBA), 1 ppm (1 mg/L; 1,000 ppb) would be a sufficiently conservative threshold for oil droplets of all oil types and all weathering states, with 3 ppm (3 mg/L; 3,000 ppb) an appropriate threshold for crude oils.
 For light distillates and condensates, 1 mg/L (1 ppm; 1,000 ppb) is an appropriate threshold.